softwarefactory-project/sf-docs/docs/user/gerrit_replication_user.rst

  $ git commit -m'Add replication for myproject suite'
  $ git review

-The patch needs to be reviewed and approved by CORE or PTL members of the config repository.
-Once your patch is merged the *config-update* job will trigger the replication to mirrors.domain.example (in that example).
+Once the patch is merged the *config-update* job will trigger the replication to mirrors.domain.example (in that example).

 .. note::

-  the public key used for the replication needs to be added to the *.ssh/authorized_keys* of the sf user on mirrors.domain.example.
-Please request that public key to your Sofware Factory administrator.
+  The public key used for the replication needs to be added to the *.ssh/authorized_keys* of the sf user on mirrors.domain.example.

 See the :ref:`Gerrit replication operator documentation<gerrit-replication-operator>`